Before I start, I am obliged to remind our viewers that this is not advice only general commentary from my extensive

-The second piece of information was when investing in the sharemarket, use a commission-based broker instead of a fee-based.
+The second tip was when investing in the sharemarket, use a commission-based broker instead of a fee-based.
 This makes more sense when you breakdown a $500 investment.
 Generally a broker fee is $20 buy and $20 sell – equating to $40 which is a loss of 8% of the $500 investment.
 Using a non-advice broker with a 2% commission fee will allow you to enter in and out of the market with a 2% loss plus your total gain.
 Examples of some cheap brokers include Self Weatlh and CMC markets.
 However, when you do start earning a generous income it would be more beneficial to switch to a fee-based broker as you will pay more commission on a higher capital investment.

-RAIZ or another fund that can be accessed easily on your phone is a great place to start.
+RAIZ or another fund that can be accessed easily on your phone is a great place to start (opinion not advice).
 You will notice the correlation between hearing how the market is going and how your portfolio will change.
-If you have some experience with trading, then I suggest you follow our team’s articles on stocks that hold potential in 2020 to help you get a grasp on basic financials and how key price-sensitive dates will impact the share price.
+If you have some experience with trading, then I suggest you follow our team’s articles on stocks that hold potential in 2020 to help you get a grasp on basic fundamentals and how key price-sensitive dates will impact the share price.

 As mentioned by the financial planner, at least 10% and up to 30% may be sufficient enough to sustain yourself with a comfortable future and retirement.
 An investment could be as simple as putting away $100 into your RAIZ account once a month and let that sit for 5-10 years.
 The best thing a University or College student can do right now is put some money away every week into a fund or shares and let them grow over the years.
 You will thank yourself down the track for being pro-active in a time period where you are not working a full time job.